jens-limbach/SSv2-extensibility-workshop/README.md

 - Unpack the ZIP file on your computer.

 4. **Edit Manifest File:**
 - Open the folder “btp-website” and edit the “manifest.yaml” by adding your own initials (instead of "-JL") in this line `"- name: my-web-page-JL"`.
+We do this so that we have a unique name across this BTP domain.
+Later this will be the base for our generated web domain.

 5. **Install Cloud Foundry CLI:**
 - Download and install the Cloud Foundry Command Line Tool suitable for your OS.